List of Warner Bros. cartoons with Blue Ribbon reissues: Background

 Though some have had their original bullet title sequences and credits restored for official DVD and Blu-ray releases, majority of the re-releases still have the Blue Ribbon credits.
 In addition, most Blue Ribbon prints of the short, usually through the American and European 1995 Turner prints, can be seen on television packages throughout the world.
 Some of them, like A Wild Hare, have edited lines, although the original unedited version is present on The Golden Age of Looney Tunes, Volume 4, Side 1, the Warner Bros.
-Home Entertainment Academy Awards Animation Collection, The Essential Bugs Bunny, and the Looney Tunes Platinum Collection: Volume 2, Disc 1.
+Home Entertainment Academy Awards Animation Collection, Disc 2, The Essential Bugs Bunny, Disc 1, the Looney Tunes Platinum Collection: Volume 2, Disc 1, and the Bugs Bunny 80th Anniversary Collection, Disc 1.
 Also, several Blue Ribbon prints have altered titles.
 For example, A Wild Hare is titled The Wild Hare, My Little Buckaroo is titled My Little Buckeroo, and The Fella with the Fiddle is titled The Fella with a Fiddle.
 In addition to A Feud There Was, instead of re-releasing other shorts into the Blue Ribbon program, seven other Blue Ribbon shorts have been re-released twice, scrapping the first re-release titles.
 They are, The Cat Came Back (1944 and 1954), Of Fox and Hounds, (1944 and 1954), The Fighting 69½th (1943 and 1953), The Early Worm Gets the Bird (1943 and 1952), Rhapsody in Rivets (1947 and 1954), The Trial of Mr. Wolf (1946 and 1954), and Old Glory (1945 and 1953).
 However, the latter three were credited Warner Bros. on their first re-release, keeping the first Blue Ribbon re-release closing titles for the second re-release.
 Starting with the 1947–48 animation season reissues, custom fonts for titles were used.
 Dangerous Dan McFoo was the first cartoon to use this.

 After the sale of copyrights of the pre-August 1948 cartoons to Associated Artists Productions in 1956, Warner Bros. would start to keep the original credits on Blue Ribbon reissues, in an attempt to save more money.
 These re-releases replaced the original opening cards with the animation season the cartoon was re-released in, then proceeded to the original credits through a cut instead of a fade in (they were edited into the original negative).
 These releases between 1956 and 1964 kept the original opening and ending music, regardless of what series the cartoon was originally in.
 In addition, re-releases between 1956 and 1959 always kept the original closing title cards, regardless what series the cartoon was originally in.
-But starting with the 1959–64 season, for the most part, the original closing title card was replaced with the reissue season's ending title card.
+But from 1959 to 1964, for the most part, the original closing title card was replaced with the reissue season's ending title card.